You’ve done it. You’ve finished writing a book.

-The term “elevator book pitch” refers to the fact that agents don’t have a lot of time to read the stories that authors pitch.
-So you have to reel an agent in a short amount of time, with a small amount of content.
+The term “elevator book pitch” refers was coined because agents don’t have a lot of time to read the stories that authors pitch.
+As such, you have to reel in an agent in a short amount of time, with a small amount of content.
 Your book pitch should take no longer than the duration of an elevator ride.

-The elevator book pitch is essential to intriguing the agent.
+The elevator book pitch is essential to build the curiosity of the agent.
 If you orchestrate a good elevator pitch, then within just a few minutes, you should describe your book’s tone, genre, the main character, and main plotline within just a few hundred words.

 If you can’t come up with a decent elevator pitch, then you can either resign yourself to being an author for your own pleasure or consider self-publishing.